tudelft3d/val3dity/tests/README.md

     + test case
         + test

 In these integration tests a **test suite** is a collection of *test cases* that test a conceptually related set of errors.
 For example the geometry errors of 3D primitives that are relevant for each accepted file format.
-Each test suite has its own folder, named as `test_<test suite>` (eg `test_geometry_generic`).
-Every test suite has a `DESCRIPTION` that briefly clarifies its goal.
+Each test suite has its own module, named as `test_<test suite>.py` (eg `test_geometry_generic.py`).
+Every test suite has a description in form of a docstring that briefly clarifies its goal.

-Within the folder of its test suite, the subordinate **test cases** are living.
+In the module of the test suite, the **test cases** are living.
 Every test case tests a particular error, bug.
 For example the error *101_TOO_FEW_POINTS* has its own test case.
 Technically, every test case consists of:

-+ A single python script named as `test_<test case>.py`.
++ A test function named as `test_<test case>()`, eg `test_101()`.
 + A collection of data files that are used by the *tests* of the test case.
 Each file is named as `<test case>_<corner case>.<format>`, and stored at `data/test_<test suite>/`.

-Every test case must have at least one basic **test** and arbitrary many *corner cases*.
+A good way to think about the organisation is that within a test case, every **test** is expected to return the same error.
+In other words, a test case checks that a certain path in the software reliably returns the same output for different inputs.
+In *val3dity* the different inputs are most often corner cases of the geometric primitives with certain errors (eg 101).
 Ideally every test has its own data file, where the data file contains *only* the error that the test is testing.
+The data files are stored separately from the test modules.

 <!-- TODO: it would actually make more  sense to have all test suite in a single script.
 In this case, fixtures can be separately invoked just for the module that requires them.
 No